Skip to content

 What if my car comes with modifications?

-If you’ve bought your new car from an authorised dealer and opted for extra features, such as alloy wheels, it shouldn’t affect your premium too much as they’ll have been fitted according to the manufacturer’s specifications.
+If you’ve bought your new car from an authorised dealer and opted for extra features, such as alloy wheels, it shouldn’t affect your premium too much.
+This is because they’ll have been fitted according to the manufacturer’s specifications.

 However, if the modifications increase the value of your car, you may pay a slightly higher premium than you would for the basic model.